physics4j/springmass/README.md

 - Hitting the 's' key will start/pause the simulation
 - Left-clicking and dragging can be used to manually displace point-masses
 - Right-clicking locks (or unlocks) point-masses in space

-A LOT of other knobs are currently only available in the source code, have a look at constants at the top of de.codesourcery.springmass.springmass.ClothPanel to see what's there.